 - The S1 and S8 S-Bahn lines connect the airport with the centre of Munich, with departures every 10 minutes.
 The airport is also easy and convenient to reach by bus from the Munich city centre

-- Many international and domestic trains and bus service’s Munich terminating at Munich’s Central Station (Hauptbahnhof)
+- Many international and domestic trains and bus service in Munich terminate at Munich’s Central Station (Hauptbahnhof)

 - Munich has an extensive public transportation system.
-It consists of a network of underground (U-Bahn), suburban trains (S-Bahn), trams and buses. … Tickets can be purchased at the blue vending machines, found at U- and S-Bahn-stations, at many tram and bus stops and newspaper kiosks.
+It consists of a network of underground (U-Bahn), suburban trains (S-Bahn), trams and buses.
+Tickets can be purchased at the blue vending machines found at U- and S-Bahn stations, at many tram and bus stops and at newspaper kiosks

-- Munich has accommodation options for every budget from Hostels, to apartments and hotels rooms.
+- Munich has accommodation options for every budget, from Hostels, to apartments and hotel rooms

-- Hotels in Melbourne generally start from around $100 a night for a double room and increase incrementally as the luxury rating rises towards 5 stars.
-Google states that 3-star averaging $144, 5-star averaging $469 for a night stay.
+- Hotels in Munich generally start from around $100 a night for a double room and increase incrementally as the luxury rating rises towards 5 stars.
+Google states that 3-star averages $144, and 5-star averages $469 for a night stay.